Niccolò Machiavelli: Diplomatic career

+Exile and later years

-Machiavelli's success did not last.
+Machiavelli's success was short-lived.
 In August 1512, the Medici, backed by Pope Julius II, used Spanish troops to defeat the Florentines at Prato.
-In the wake of the siege, Soderini resigned as Florentine head of state and left in exile.
+In the wake of the siege, Piero Soderini resigned as Florentine head of state and fled into exile.
 The experience would, like Machiavelli's time in foreign courts and with the Borgia, heavily influence his political writings.

-The Florentine city-state and the republic were dissolved, and Machiavelli was deprived of office and banished from the city for a year.
-In 1513, the Medici accused him of conspiracy against them and had him imprisoned.
+The Florentine city-state and the republic were dissolved.
+Machiavelli was ordered to remain in Florence for a year, and to pay a surety of one thousand florins.
+He was falsely implicated in a conspiracy to remove the Medici family from power merely because his name was on a list of possible sympathizers.
 Despite being subjected to torture ("with the rope", in which the prisoner is hanged from his bound wrists from the back, forcing the arms to bear the body's weight and dislocating the shoulders), he denied involvement and was released after three weeks.

-Machiavelli then retired to his farm estate at Sant'Andrea in Percussina, near San Casciano in Val di Pesa, where he devoted himself to studying and writing his political treatises.
-He visited places in France, Germany, and Italy where he had represented the Florentine republic.
-Despairing of the opportunity to remain directly involved in political matters, after a time, he began to participate in intellectual groups in Florence and wrote several plays that (unlike his works on political theory) were both popular and widely known in his lifetime.
-Politics remained his main passion and, to satisfy this interest, he maintained a well-known correspondence with more politically connected friends, attempting to become involved once again in political life.
-In a letter to Francesco Vettori, he described his experience:
+Machiavelli then retired to his farm estate at Sant'Andrea in Percussina, near San Casciano in Val di Pesa, where he devoted himself to studying and writing political treatises.
+During this period, he represented the Florentine Republic on diplomatic visits to France, Germany, and elsewhere in Italy.
+Despairing of the opportunity to remain directly involved in political matters, after a time he began to participate in intellectual groups in Florence and wrote several plays that (unlike his works on political theory) were both popular and widely known in his lifetime.
+Politics remained his main passion, and to satisfy this interest, he maintained a well-known correspondence with more politically connected friends, attempting to become involved once again in political life.
+Machiavelli had a lengthy correspondence with his close friend, Francesco Vettori.
+In one of his letters which he details his life after his exile, he described his latest project as one of his "whimsies" that would later be called Il Principe (The Prince), and that he is planning on filling the work "with everything he knows".

+As the letter to Vettori continues, he described his current situation: